To be considered for adoption you must…

 Our organization is completely run by unpaid volunteers, many with full time jobs, who donate their free time to helping FFRR succeed.
 The entire process can be smooth, rather than complicated, if all parts of the application are thoroughly filled out.

-We do have paper copies available.
-We can also provide you with a mailing address if needed.
+We do have paper copies available if needed.
 Please send an email request to email@example.com.
 We thank you in advance for your time and patience throughout our adoption process.

 Step 1 – Fill out a Pre-Adoption Application